 You then pass through the baroque

-Capella della Madonna, with an odd and
+Capella della Madonna,

 - see Santa Maria dei Servi) which has smiling children looking on the

 windows.
 It was originally in Sant'Agostino.

 And then it's on into into the suddenly enormous space of

 (see right).
 Its fašade faces the Duomo's, so the church of the

 Annunciation faces the church of the Assumption.
 It was rebuilt in the

 late 15th century and is boxy and a bit characterless but with an impressive

 huge apse-filling fresco depicting the Healing of the Cripple at the

 Pool of Bethesda, an appropriate subject, painted by Sebastiano